opensearch-project/documentation-website/_clients/javascript/helpers.md

 #### Index

-The index operation creates a new document if it doesn’t exist, and recreates the document if it already exists.
+The index operation creates a new document if it doesn’t exist and recreates the document if it already exists.

 The following bulk operation indexes documents into `example-index`: